Weekend perfume making at Scentopia, a new Siloso Beach attraction that celebrates the wonderful world of fragrances.

 Like I mentioned above, I wasn’t too sure of what to expect before heading to Scentopia’s perfume workshop.
 I rarely think about perfume, except when needing to get a gift.
 Frankly, I was also a little worried about whether I’d feel out of place, as a dude.

 Well, I was just being silly.
 Firstly, the workshop is completely streamlined and geared toward enjoyment.
 Going through the perfume wands was also an invigorating and fun experience.
 There’s an exciting element of discovery.

 Not to mention, I’m totally satisfied with the scent I created.
-At the risk of sound maudlin, I feel it reflects “me.”
+At the risk of sounding maudlin, I feel it reflects “me.”

 The digitally empowered perfumery exhibits were the additional icing.
-These were truly fun to go through and with so much information on hand, I can see why Scentopia is able to conduct special tours for school groups and companies.
+These were truly fun to go through and with so much information on hand, I can see why Scentopia is able to conduct special tours for school groups and team building activities for companies.

 Lastly, I feel this Siloso Beach attraction is well suited for families.
 Parents can have a go at the perfume making workshop while the young ones enrich themselves with the AR displays.

 It will easily make for a very enjoyable 1-2 hours for everyone.

 Scentopia is at the middle of Siloso Beach, right opposite Siloso Beach Resort.
 From Beach Station (Sentosa Express), you can either walk for around ten minutes or use the beach shuttle.
 For the latter option, alight opposite Siloso Beach Resort (the second stop after Beach Station).